knative/eventing/docs/registry/README.md

 - `type` is authoritative.
 This refers to the Cloud Event type as it enters into the eventing mesh.

 - `source`: an identifier of where we receive the event from.
 This might not necessarily be the Cloud Event source attribute.

-If we receive the event from our receive adaptors, the info might come in a Cloud Event custom extension (e.g., from).
+If we have control over the entity emitting the Cloud Event, as is the case of many of our receive adaptors, then we propose to add a Cloud Event custom extension (e.g., from) with this information, to ease the creation of filters on Triggers later on.
+As the Cloud Event source attribute is somewhat useless (e.g., github pull requests are populated with `https://github.com/<owner>/<repo>/pull/<pull_id>`), there is no way of doing exact matching of Cloud Event sources on Triggers.
+Thus, we propose adding this custom extension to Cloud Events whenever we can.
+If the extension is not present, then we fallback to the Cloud Event source.
+Note that when we start supporting more advanced filtering mechanisms on Triggers, we might not need this.

 - `schema` is a URI with the EventType schema.
 It may be a JSON schema, a protobuf schema, etc. It is optional.